Cold Spring: Foley Elected Mayor

 One of those two seats will be filled by Eliza Starbuck, a former Chamber of Commerce president who owns Flowercup Wine.
 Among three candidates, she received 586 votes, or 47 percent of the vote.

 Cathryn Fadde, who served on the board from 2014 to 2016 and owns Cathryn’s Tuscan Grill, and Jeff Phillips, a construction manager, ran on the Better Together banner with Tamagna.
-Fadde received 353 votes (28%) and Phillips had 300 (24%) but the margin is small enough that the winner of the second seat was not immediately known.
-Fadde will likely hold her lead, but it will depend on how many of the 109 distributed absentee ballots postmarked on or before Election Day reach the BOE by a Nov.
-9 deadline.
+Fadde received 353 votes (28 percent) and Phillips had 300 (24 percent) but the margin is small enough that the winner of the second seat was not immediately known.
+The BOE says it distributed 109 absentee ballots, which must be postmarked before or on Election Day and reach the BOE by Nov.
+9.

 Eliza Starbuck 586 (47%)